Site A Amendment Critical to Moving Project Forward

 On Wednesday, July 5th, Alameda City Council will consider an amendment to the Alameda Point Site A plan, as unanimously recommended by the planning board last month.

-Working together, APP and the City have created a workable solution to this challenging cost environment that will maintain the integrity of the original development plan, while accelerating delivery of badly needed housing.
+By working together, Alameda Point Partners (APP) and the City have created a workable solution to this challenging cost environment that will maintain the integrity of the original development plan, while accelerating delivery of badly needed housing.